lcameron05/PCWG-Share-01/README.md

 3. Open `PCWG_share_01_main.rmd` in Rstudio.
   1. Modify `project.root` to be `$root`.
   2. Decide if you intend the results to be public.
 If you do, set `data.public` to `TRUE`.
 This will prevent any details of the individual data sets being shown.
 If `data.public` is `FALSE`, all results will be printed.
-  3. Decide if you want to reanalyze data.
+  3. Decide if you want to reanalyze raw data and set `data.analyze.raw`.
 This should be `TRUE` the first time you run the code.
 Afterwards you can set this to `FALSE` to just generate plots.
-4. Run `PCWG_share_01_main.rmd` in Ristudio.
+4. Run `PCWG_share_01_main.rmd` in Rstudio.
 Either:
   1. hit `chunks -> run all` to run all of the R code and not generate any output PDF or HTML files.
   2. hit `knit HTML` to generate the html results file; this will create an HTML file but will not generate any data in memory
   3. hit `knit PDF` to generate the html results file; this will create an HTML file but will not generate any data in memory